 - Remember that training a reactive dog is not optional.
 See the conclusion of this article for help finding qualified dog trainers for reactive behavior.

 Let’s look at some possible essences to choose from and how they might help your reactive dog:

-Vervain - helps tone down the highly intense dog, who is driven to control all aspects of her environment.
+- Vervain – helps tone down the highly intense dog, who is driven to control all aspects of her environment.
 This type of dog is sometimes referred to as “the fun police”!
+(Read more on Vervain.)

 Combining and Using Flower Essences for Dogs

-Once you've chosen which essences sound best, either purchase them individually and blend your own combination, or have it done for you.
-Aldaron Essences offers a convenient Design Your Own formula service just for this purpose.
+Once you’ve chosen which essences sound best, either purchase them individually and blend your own combination, or have it done for you.
+There are various options for this avilable online.
+My personal favorite is Flower Essence Services’ Custom Dosage Bottle.

 To find a trainer near you, I recommend visiting the Association of Pet Dog Trainers and/or the International Association of Animal Behavior Consultants web sites.
 For online training and behavior classes, I highly recommend the behavior courses at Denise Fenzi’s Dog Sports Academy.

 Julie Cantrell CBDC BSc is a professional dog trainer and canine behavior consultant who’s logged many thousands of hours training dogs and teaching owners since 1990.
 Flower essences have been part of her work with canine behavior since 1994. (bio)